 Smoothies and fruit juices for children were in the spotlight last year in an article published in BMJ Open.
 The authors noted that per standard portion, "over 40 percent of products surveyed contained at least 19 grams of sugar - a child's entire maximum daily amount of free sugars."

-High sugar levels have also been reported in
+High sugar levels have also been reported in baby and toddler food products.

 The best way to keep tabs on sugar consumption is to become familiar with nutritional labels.
 While the list of ingredients might claim no added sugars, the nutrition facts panel will show the amount of carbohydrates and sugars in the product.